apache/iotdb/docs/Documentation/UserGuideV0.7.0/5-SQL Documentation.md

 * MAX_VALUE

-The MAX_VALUE function returns the maximum value(lexicographically ordered) of the the choosen timeseries (oen or more).
+The MAX_VALUE function returns the maximum value(lexicographically ordered) of the choosen timeseries (one or more).

 ```
 SELECT MAX_VALUE (Path) (COMMA MAX_VALUE (Path))* FROM <FromClause> [WHERE <WhereClause>]?